mikker/mikker.github.com/_posts/2016-04-18-cycle-array-using-es2015.md

 ---
 layout: post
-title: Cycle array using ES2015
+title: Cycle an array using ES2015
 tags:
 - javascript
 ---